-Authors must be able to spot and correct mistakes on every page and edit their work with a fine-toothed comb.
+Authors must be able to spot and correct mistakes on every page and edit their own work with a fine-toothed comb.
 However, editing your own writing can be a big challenge.
-You’re not always going to be the best judge of what works and what doesn’t, so you might not exactly be thrilled and confident to do this.
+You’re not always the best judge of what works and what doesn’t, so you might not exactly be thrilled and confident to do this.

-In this article, I’m going to show you how to edit your own book in a way that makes it stronger so you don’t end up wasting your time and energy on work that doesn’t make it to the publishing house.
+In this article, I will show you how to edit your book to make it more robust, so you don’t waste your time and energy on work that doesn’t make it to the publishing company.

 Why Edit Your Book?

-It’s not enough to just write a book; writers have to edit it to create a good one.
+It’s not enough to just write a book; writers must do a professional edit to create a good one.
 Structural problems and unnecessary clutter should not burden readers and other fresh eyes.

-In short, the essence of editing a manuscript is not just to correct mistakes, but to create better content.
+In short, the essence of self editing a manuscript is not just to correct mistakes but to create better content.

-Self-editing is an important part of self-publishing a book.
-It’s a process where you examine your draft manuscript, making sure it’s ready before you send it to a professional editor.
-Remember, even if it’s a vital step that an author has to go through, it’s not a substitute for editing done by a well-trained and qualified editor.
+Remember, even if it’s a vital step that an author has to go through, it’s not a substitute for self editing done by a well-trained and qualified editor.

-Self-editing allows authors to remove the more glaring mistakes so that when the professional editor gets the manuscript, he can get down to the business of improving the overall content.
+Self-editing allows authors to remove the more glaring mistakes so that when the professional editor gets the manuscript, he can improve the overall content.

-In this article, we will focus on self-editing a book, and we will give you a walkthrough on how to do this.
+In this article, we will focus on self editing a book and give you a walkthrough on how to do this.

-Now, you might be thinking that this can be an overwhelming and difficult task to do, asking, “Do I have to self-edit my book myself?”
+Now, you might think this can be overwhelming and challenging, asking, “Do I have to self-edit my book myself?”
 Well, you can consider the following methods, but be sure to take note of their disadvantages.

 Hire a Professional Editor Directly

-Once you finalize your draft manuscript, you can skip self-editing and directly hire a professional editor to do the job.
-They will help you get a lot of workload off your shoulders along the way and can make a huge difference when it comes to the final product.
+Once you finalize your first draft manuscript, you can skip self editing and directly hire a professional editor to do the job.
+They will help you get a lot of workload off your shoulders along the way and can make a huge difference in the final product.

 Professional editors can edit your work on different levels.
-And depending on their specialization, they might offer developmental editing, copy editing, or both.
+And depending on their specialization, they might offer developmental edits, copy editing, or both.

 A developmental editor recommends ways to improve the flow of your book by being able to spot any narrative structure problems.
-To ensure that your story flows smoothly from beginning to end, they might consult with you to see if there are any conflicts in the plot or characters’ motivations.
+To ensure that your story flows smoothly from beginning to end, they might consult with you to see if there are any conflicts in the plot forward or characters’ motivations and character development.

-A copy editor focuses on fixing the mechanics of your text; they might work with you to ensure that you use the best words to tell your story.
-They will go over your book and catch any mechanical issues, like poor word choice, awkward sentences, and errors in spelling and grammar.
+A copy editor focuses on fixing the mechanics of your text; they might work with you to ensure that you use the best specific words to tell your story.

-However, there are several disadvantages of taking this shortcut of directly hiring a professional editor:
+However, there are several disadvantages to taking this shortcut of directly hiring an editor:

-- It is difficult to start in terms of knowing what kind of edit you need because obviously, you didn’t bother to look over your manuscript.
+- It is difficult to start knowing what kind of copy edit you need because you didn’t bother to look over your entire manuscript.

 - It’s tough to have your writing critiqued without checking it first.

-- Many professional editors are choosy when it comes to a manuscript that is passed to them.
-Although their job is to improve your draft, they usually rejected those works that are full of errors.
+- Many editors are choosy about a manuscript passed to them.
+Although their job is to improve your draft, they usually reject those works that are full of errors.
 This will just take you back to the step you need to do first—self-edit the book before you pass it off to them.

 Get Help From Beta Readers

 - In most cases, beta readers are biased in your favor.
 Remember, this is your family member, friend, or your writing buddy we’re talking about.
-Therefore, the chances of giving you great feedback on your manuscript are high than giving you helpful constructive criticisms.
+Therefore, the chances of giving you great feedback on your entire manuscript are higher than helpful, constructive criticisms.

-There are a lot of beta readers who aren’t publishing professionals, and their feedback might not be fully reliable.
+There are a lot of beta readers who aren’t publishing process professionals, and their feedback might not be entirely reliable.

-- If you turn to your followers or to members of writing clubs to be your beta readers without trying to clean your manuscript first, they might end up having negative impressions of you.
+- If you turn to your followers or members of writing clubs to be your beta reader choices without trying to clean your entire manuscript first, they might end up having negative impressions of you.

 Why Is Editing Your Own Book Important?

 Unedited work can cause the rate of an editor to increase significantly.
-The quality of the pages you send will dictate the amount of work an editor is going to have to put in.
+The quality of the pages you send will dictate the amount of work an editor must do.

-So to put in simple logic: The more you edit your work and checking your editing checklist before sending it to a professional editor, the less an editor will need to do, which will save their time and save you money.
+So to put it in simple logic: The more you edit your work and checking your editing checklist before sending it to an editor, the less an editor will need to do, saving their time and saving you money.
 It’s a win-win situation.

 Steps To Self-Edit Your Book

 Take a short break before you start self editing when you’ve completed your work.
 Set it aside for a day or two.
 If you can, set it aside for a week or longer.

 Why wait for so long?
-You want to start afresh, to free your mind of all the content you’ve accumulated over time, so you’ll be able to have a fresh mind when you go through editing.
+You want to start afresh, to free your mind of all the content you’ve accumulated over time, so you’ll be able to have a fresh mind when you go through the book editing process.